mvysny/shepherd/README.md

 # vaadin-shepherd2

-Next attempt on Vaadin-Shepherd, built with off-the-shelf tools.
+Next attempt on Shepherd, built with off-the-shelf tools.
 Serves as a replacement for Heroku, to publish your own stuff.

 See the [previous Vaadin Shepherd](https://gitlab.vaadin.com/mavi/vaadin-shepherd).